Agent2512/ds1StatisticsDenmarkVehicles/README.md

 # Statistics Denmark Vehicles

-shows the of registered vehicles in Denmark
+shows the of number registered vehicles in Denmark